 Tanner Creek Tavern

-Tanner Creek Tavern is Portland chef and restaurateur David Machado’s newest eating and drinking establishment in the Pearl District.
-Our 5,000 square foot space is at NW 9th and Everett.
+Tanner Creek Tavern is Portland chef and restaurateur David Machado’s neighborhood eating and drinking establishment in the Pearl District.
+Our 5,000 square foot space is located at NW 9th and Everett.
+It features a grand rectangular bar and large hydraulic glass garage doors that open seasonally.

 The décor in the dining room, lounge area, bar, two private dining rooms, and outdoor seating links to the city’s early industrial history with concrete, steel, reclaimed Douglas Fir beams, tile and glass.